Shimakh/AWS-configuration/README.md

 `cat ~/.ssh/id_rsa.pub`

-This last command will give us the content of our generated key pair
+This last command will give us the content of our generated key pair.

 Now we just need to copy this contenet, and go back to our AWS console.

    B.Import key pair

 Click on the key pair section tab, then choose Import key pair.

-Choose a name for the key pair and copy the content to the Public Key Content part and hit Import
+Choose a name for the key pair and copy the content to the Public Key Content part and hit Import.

 * Configuring our security group